vstollen/obs-webalert/README.md

 # OBS Webalert
-A tool to add a message feed overlay as a browser source in (OBS Studio)[https://github.com/obsproject/obs-studio].
+A tool to add a message feed overlay as a browser source in [https://github.com/obsproject/obs-studio](OBS Studio).

 ## Usage
 Start the webserver the directory containing the `static` folder.
 The page for sending alerts will then be reachable